swcarpentry/website/_posts/2016/09/2016-09-05-we-still-cant-have-nice-things.md

 and if one of my GSoC students had tried to put something like this into production, I would have told them to think again.

-## What now?

-That's a good question.

-1. We *must* be able to serve pages from CNAME domains using both HTTP and HTTPS.

-2. We *must* have exactly the same layouts for all our lessons and the workshop template.

-3. We *want* people who are creating workshop websites to only have to edit `index.html`, not `_config.yml`.

-4. We *want* people who are previewing locally to be able to run Jekyll in a standard way.

-If there's a way out of this, I haven't found it yet.
-What it's taught me already is that we still can't have nice things --- or rather, we can't have them all at once.
+The real lesson from this episode is that we still can't have nice things --- or rather, we can't have them all at once.
 GitHub Pages are a great way for people to build simple little web sites.
-Templating tools like Jekyll are great too, as is HTTPS, but when you try to combine them, you this [this][science-experiment].
+Templating tools like Jekyll are great too, and HTTPS is essential, but when you try to combine them, you wind up with [this][science-experiment].
 If we really want people to do open research, we have to make openness a lot less frustrating.